SaudMajrashi2004/ai-jobs-market-analysis-excel/README.md

-## ai-jobs-market-analysis-excel
-Interactive Excel dashboard for analyzing AI jobs market trends using Power Query, Power Pivot, Pivot Tables, and Pivot Charts.

-## Project Overview
-This project analyzes the global AI job market using Microsoft Excel to uncover insights about salaries, job distribution, AI specializations, company characteristics, work modes, and employee satisfaction.
-The project follows a complete data analysis workflow, including data preparation, exploratory data analysis (EDA), data modeling, visualization, and dashboard development.
+# 📊 AI Jobs Market Analysis Dashboard (Excel)

+An end-to-end **Data Analysis** project built with **Microsoft Excel** to analyze the **Global AI Job Market**.
+This project demonstrates the complete analytics workflow, from data preparation to interactive dashboard development for business decision-making.

+---

-## Business Question
+## ❓ Business Question

-How can Excel be used to analyze AI job market data and provide actionable insights into salaries, job distribution, AI specializations, company characteristics, and workforce trends through an interactive dashboard?
+**How can Microsoft Excel be used to analyze the global AI job market and provide actionable insights into salaries, job distribution, AI specializations, experience levels, and workforce trends through an interactive dashboard?**

+---

+## 🎯 Project Objective

+The objective of this project is to transform raw AI job market data into meaningful business insights by applying data cleaning, modeling, exploratory data analysis (EDA), and visualization techniques in Microsoft Excel.
+The final dashboard enables users to explore salary trends, workforce distribution, AI specialization demand, and work patterns through an interactive reporting experience.

+---

-## Objectives
+## 🔄 Project Workflow

-- Analyze salary trends.
-- Compare salaries across countries.
-- Explore AI specialization demand.
-- Analyze work modes.
+- Imported the dataset into Microsoft Excel
+- Cleaned and transformed the data using Power Query
+- Built a Star Schema data model using Power Pivot
+- Performed Exploratory Data Analysis (EDA)
+- Applied Excel functions for data analysis
+- Created Pivot Tables and Pivot Charts
-- Build an interactive dashboard.
+- Built an interactive dashboard using Slicers

+---

+## 📈 Dashboard Features

+- Average Salary by Job Role
+- Average Salary by Country
+- Jobs by Country
+- Average Salary Trend by Year
+- Average Salary by Experience Level
+- AI Adoption Score by Industry
+- Work-Life Balance by Work Mode

+---

-## Tools Used
+## 🛠️ Tools & Technologies

 - Microsoft Excel
 - Power Query